 A person designated by a qualified member to receive a monthly retirement benefit following the death of the qualified member and/or the joint annuitant.
 The guaranteed period beneficiary may receive the monthly benefit up to the expiration of the guaranteed payment period.
-Any person designated as a guaranteed period beneficiary shall have no rights under the DB Plan Component of the Hybrid Plan until after the death of the member.
+Any person designated as a guaranteed period beneficiary shall have no rights under the DB Component of the Hybrid Plan until after the death of the member and the joint annuitant if applicable.